-We use ours to save money most often through cooking our own food.
+We used ours mostly to save money through cooking our own food.

-We opened up the cabinet in the truck that Mike drives for his trucking company, thinking that all we needed to do was turn it back on.
-Wrong.
+We opened up the cabinet in the truck where the inverter was housed, thinking that all we needed to do was turn it back on.

 But this time, there was no way that something could get to either connection because each one had a plastic sheath around it to protect it.

-Could it possibly be the power inverter installation kit, the cables that connect the inverter to the batteries?
-We decided that before we bought another set of those, we would check one more thing by way of inverter troubleshooting...
+We decided that before we bought another set, we would check one more thing by way of inverter troubleshooting...

 Not too many weeks before, one of the mechanics in the shop at one of Mike's company's terminals had installed a fuse between the red cable connecting to the inverter to the batteries.

 This illustration shows the inverter connections with cables to the battery or series of batteries.